dehimer/shellscripts/README.md

 fanspeed.sh - remove cooler buzz on DELL Inspirion

+before use you must install i8kutiks by command: sudo apt-get install i8kutils

+after
 script running with cron
 for add in crontab do next in terminal: